json-schema-org/website/pages/blog/posts/rxdb-case-study.md

     photo: /img/avatars/daniel.png
     link: https://www.linkedin.com/in/danielmeyerdev/
     byline: Creator of RxDB
-excerpt: "RxDB embraces JSON Schema for flexible data modeling, type safety, and advanced features like compression, all in an offline-first database."
+excerpt: 'RxDB embraces JSON Schema for flexible data modeling, type safety, and advanced features like compression, all in an offline-first database.'
 ---

 # How RxDB embraces JSON Schema to build its NoSQL Database